AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Updated the minimum supported version to iOS 11.0 and tvOS 11.0 (for extensions which support tvOS).
 * Include XCFrameworks built with Xcode 14.1 with the GitHub release.

 Note that all these extensions must be updated together.
+Updates to install instructions in the Data Collection UI are coming soon.

 * iOS Mobile Core 4.0.0
 * iOS Signal 4.0.0